 Ever had a warning light or a “Check Engine” pop-up on the dashboard?
 Yes, that’s a simpler version of OBD, which illuminates to let you know that there’s something wrong with your car.
 The modern iteration of OBD is more sophisticated and in-depth with better insights (emissions, performance, fuel economy, ECU status) and provides troubleshooting capability for the vehicle.

-The history of the OBD system dates back to the early 1960s.
+The history of the On-Board Diagnostics system dates back to the early 1960s.

-- Volkswagen introduced an early model of OBD with scanning capability in 1968.
+- Volkswagen introduced an early model of On-Board Diagnostics with scanning capability in 1968.

 - Subsequently, General Motors and Datsun in the year 1978 and 1980 developed a propriety version of the OBD called ALDL (Assembly Line Diagnostics Link) to test the ECM on their cars on the production line.